How to see a CLAS advisor

 The Academic Advising Center (AAC) is the advising office for the College of Liberal Arts and Sciences (CLAS).
 The AAC provides several advising services for CLAS students, exploratory students, Pre-Health and Pre-Law students, and other students interested in CLAS majors.

-We will be open for sign in from 8:00 – 11:30 a.m. and again from 1:30 – 4:30 p.m.
+We are open for sign in from 8:00 – 11:30 a.m. and again from 1:30 – 4:30 p.m.
 The wait list for seeing an advisor can fill up, so please try to arrive early, especially during busy periods.
-We are located in Farrior Hall, which is located on 205 Fletcher Drive.
+We are located—temporarily—in the southwest corner of the Farrior Hall addition on Fletcher Drive.
 We are across from the Student Health Care Center and Racquet Club.
-You can find us on the campus map by typing in Farrior Hall.
+You can find us on the campus map by typing in AAC.

 Most CLAS students see an advisor on a walk-in (first-come, first-serve) basis until 4:30 p.m.
 To see an advisor,